TheRobBrennan/explore-timing-responses-from-third-party-APIs-with-nextjs/__reference/GitHub-FixUnsignedCommitsOnMacOS.md

 We are now ready to commit using our new GPG key.
 Well, almost.
 There's one more step to go, and then we are done.

-### Configure git to securely commit our code
+### Configure git to commit our code securely
 We are almost there.
-There is one final step from our original guide at [https://contributing.bitwarden.com/contributing/commit-signing/](https://contributing.bitwarden.com/contributing/commit-signing/).
+One final step from our original guide is at [https://contributing.bitwarden.com/contributing/commit-signing/](https://contributing.bitwarden.com/contributing/commit-signing/).

-Let's update git to securely commit our code globally:
+Let's update git to commit our code globally securely:

 ```sh
 # Let's find the example key ID we want to sign our commits with